About Departmental Print Services

 Types of Printers

-If the printer has a white sticker with red lettering, this means that the printer is fully supported by ImageNet.
-ImageNet will provide toner and full technical support for these printers.
+If the printer has an SMU sticker beginning with SMU or PONY, the printer is supported by ImageNet.
+ImageNet will provide toner and technical support for these printers.

-Printers with blue tags are not to be funded by the University for supplies, maintenance or service.
-These devices are to be personally funded not using departmental funds.
-If a blue tagged printer has a mechanical problem, departments cannot spend University funds on repairs or support.
+Printers that have a tag beginning with NON or are untagged are not supported by ImageNet and are not to be funded by the University for supplies, maintenance or service.
+If an NON tagged or untagged printer has a mechanical problem, departments cannot spend University funds on repairs or support.
 Costs for repairs will need to come out of the personal funds of whomever owns the printer.

 PaperCut is a print management software implemented on campus.
 For details, click here.